Explore Home Loans

 • Features and fees – Make sure you’re getting value in the form of the features you want or need and competitive fees.

-Be mindful some lenders can be restrictive with how many offset accounts a customer can set up, regardless of how many loan splits they have.
-If you are inclined to have multiple offset accounts set up across multiple loan splits, best to research any possible restrictions before applying for the finance.
+Some lenders may restrict how many offset accounts a customer can set up, regardless of how many loan splits they have.
+If you’re thinking of having multiple offset accounts set up across multiple loan splits, be sure to research any possible restrictions before applying.
+Our expert mortgage brokers can help you uncover the various lenders that offer multiple offset arrangements and how they apply to split loans.

 Split rate home loans explained